-7. Deactivation of BWC
+- 7. Deactivation of BWC - a.

-- a.
 Officers assigned BWCs will occasionally assist specialized investigative units and agencies in sensitive operations where confidentiality is imperative to the operation.
 If there is a specific reason in the interest of the investigation for officers involved in the operation to not activate their BWCs, the supervisor in charge must give his or her approval. - b.
 Absent any specific reason to not activate the BWC approved by the supervisor in charge, officers shall record any instances listed in this procedure. - c.
-If a supervisor orders an officer to turn off their camera during an enforcement contact, that officer will document that order on an ARJIS-9 explaining the specific reason why the BWC was not activated. - d.
-Additionally, a supervisor who gives an order to an officer to turn off their BWC during an enforcement contact will also be responsible for documenting the reason on an ARJIS-9. - e.
-Officers will always document why the BWC was intentionally deactivated during an enforcement contact.

-J. Discretionary Recordings
+If a supervisor orders an officer to turn off their camera during an enforcement contact, that officer will document that order on an Arjis-9 explaining the specific reason why the BWC was not activated. - d.
+Additionally, a supervisor who gives an order to an officer to turn off their BWC during an enforcement contact will also be responsible for documenting the reason on an Arjis-9. - e.
+Officers will always document why the BWC was intentionally deactivated during an enforcement contact. - J. Discretionary Recordings

-1. Victim and Witness Interviews

-a.
-Victim and witness interviews will generally not be recorded.
-Page 7 of 16
+- 1. Victim and Witness Interviews - a.
+Victim and witness interviews will generally not be recorded. - b.

-- b.
 Domestic violence victims often recant their statements as early as the following morning after a crime.
 Some victims go so far as to testify that the officer fabricated their statement.
 Victims may also make their children unavailable for investigators or court to avoid their providing statements.
-For these reasons, domestic violence victims of violent felonies such as strangulation, assault with a deadly weapon, or anything requiring hospitalization should be recorded.
+For these reasons, all domestic violence victims and witnesses should be recorded.
 Officers should also record the statements of children of domestic violence victims who are witnesses in these types of cases. - c.
 BWCs shall not be used during Sex Crimes or Child Abuse investigations to include statements of victims, witnesses, and interactions with parents of victims. - d.
-When necessary to obtain cooperation, officers may position the BWC so they capture only audio, and not video, of the person making the statement.

-2. Scene Documentation
+When necessary to obtain cooperation, officers may position the BWC so they capture only audio, and not video, of the person making the statement. - 2.
+Scene Documentation